-You can complete the program full-time in as little as one semester or part-time in as few as two semesters.
+You can complete the program part-time in as few as two semesters.
 If you apply to the MPA within a year of completing this certificate, and had a 3.0 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.

 Fall Semester: July 15 (International Applicants), August 15 (Domestic Applicants), then rolling